- Create a written policy against harassment.

 - Train supervisors on the policy.

 No California employer wants to be sued for workplace harassment (either sexual harassment or non-sexual harassment).
 And it is a rare California employer who condones harassment and its negative effect on employee morale.
-Yet complaints of sexual harassment to DFEH are extremely common.
+Yet complaints of sexual harassment to CRD are extremely common.

 Which California employers need to take measures to prevent workplace harassment?